minphononymous/terraform-quick-wireguard-on-aws/README.md

-# terraform-quick-wireguard-on-aws
+# Terraform configuration files to quickly provision a wiregurad server on an AWS's EC2 instance.
   - Change the AWS region you want on the variables.tf file.